decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 templateKey: blog-post
 title: "Building an Advanced Real-Time EEG Analysis App with Flask and BrainFlow"
 date: 2024-09-27T19:09:37.340Z
-description: "A comprehensive guide to creating a real-time EEG analysis and visualization app using Flask, BrainFlow, and PiEEG."
+description: "A comprehensive guide to creating a real-time EEG analysis and visualization app using Flask, BrainFlow, and PiEEG, with a focus on hardware integration and data streaming."
 featuredpost: true
 featuredimage: /img/eeg_advanced_app.png
 tags: